• Help & Advice

 Pain during masturbation

 A lot of this page talks about sex with a partner, but sometimes masturbation can be painful as well and this information will be helpful for that, too.
+More about masturbation

 Pain is your body’s way of telling you that something is wrong or that part of you needs some care and attention.
-It’s not your fault and painful sex is actually very common, though it isn’t supposed to be, whether it’s your first time or not.
+It’s not your fault and painful sex is actually very common, though it isn’t supposed to be, whether it’s your first time having sex or not.

 It can help to understand why pain might happen during sex: